skn3/forme/README.md

 ## <a name="customDriversIntegration"></a> Custom Drivers / Integration

 As has been stated many times, Forme has been designed to go anywhere.
 Do Anything!
-We have abstracted out all of the functionality required to speak to your 3rd party modules/sdks/runtimes.
+We have abstracted out all of the functionality required to speak to your 3rd party module/sdk/project.
 This functionality can be found in the `FormeDriver` class (see *lib/driver.js*).

 Forme is being developed using *express*, but eventually we plan to write additional drivers.
 If you would like to integrate into your own codebase, then just extend `FormeDriver` and apply it to your form using `form.driver(FormeDriver)`.
-The `FormeDriver` you pass to `form.drive()` **must** be a pointer to (**not** and instance of) an es6 class.
+The `FormeDriver` you pass to `form.drive()` **must** be a pointer to (**not** instance of) an es6 class.
 When Forme comes to build your active form, it will create a disposable instance of this class.

 ```javascript
 const forme = require('forme');